embeepea/jsonify-current-forecast/NOTES.md

       //             this as a spreadsheet of N rows and M columns.
 N is the
       //             number of time points in the file (i.e. the number of
       //             <end-valid-time> or <start-valid-time> tags inside the
       //             <time-layout> tag).
-The first (position 0) of the M values in each
+The first (position 0) of the M values
-      //             row is the (end) time associated with the observation, and the
+      //             in each row is the (end) time associated with the
+      //             observation, in the format YYYYMMDDHH, where YYYY is the
+      //             4-digit year, MM is the (1-based !!) month number, DD is the
+      //             (1-based !!)  day number, and HH is the hour.
+The other M-1
-      //             other M-1 values on the row are the values of the parameters
+      //             values on the row are the values of the parameters from the
-      //             from the 'parameters' array associated with that time.
+      //             'parameters' array associated with that time.
   }
 ```